peakshift/bitcoin-ux/payments/account-scanning.md

 ## Intro

-Imagine a situation where you get a new wallet and you need to recover your previous wallet bitcoin balance?
-This is where account scanning comes in. ***Account scanning***  refers to the process whereby a wallet scans through a user’s account in search of payment requests with transactions, to sum the user’s bitcoin balance.
+***Account scanning***  refers to the process whereby a wallet scans through a user’s account in search of payment requests with transactions, to sum the user’s bitcoin balance.

+This may be used at any point someone is migrating from one software wallet to another.

 Accounts store the addresses/payment requests.
 The majority of users have one account but on a rare occasions, a user may have two or more accounts.
 Regardless of this possibility, the wallet is most likely to scan just the first account by default.